 Due to strategic cross-boundary policies and allocations, Tendring, Braintree and Colchester’s Local Plan share an identical Section 1.
 As a result of this, Section 1 will be considered through a joint examination.

-Examination in Public of Section 1 will take place from 16 January 2018 at the Weston Homes Community Stadium, United Way, Colchester, CO4 5UP.
+Examination in Public of Section 1 took place from 16 January 2018 at the Weston Homes Community Stadium, United Way, Colchester, CO4 5UP.
+An additional date of 9 May has now also been added.
 The timetable can be viewed on our Local Plan Public Examination page.

 Tendring specific policies and allocations can be found within Section 2 of the Local Plan, this will be considered through a later separate examination.